Which of the following is an example of a pure substance? | Channels for Pearson+

 1

-Understand the definition of a pure substance: A pure substance is a material that has a constant composition and has consistent properties throughout the sample.
-It is composed of only one type of particle.
+Understand the definition of a pure substance: A pure substance is a form of matter that has a constant composition and properties throughout.
+It can be an element or a compound.

-Identify the characteristics of mixtures: Mixtures are composed of two or more different substances that are physically combined.
-They can be homogeneous (uniform composition) or heterogeneous (non-uniform composition).

-Recognize that carbon dioxide (CO₂) is a pure substance: Carbon dioxide is a chemical compound consisting of one carbon atom and two oxygen atoms.
-It has a fixed composition and distinct chemical properties, making it a pure substance.
+Determine which option fits the definition of a pure substance: Since Carbon dioxide has a fixed composition and distinct chemical properties, it is a pure substance.

-Conclude that carbon dioxide is the correct answer: Based on the definition of a pure substance, carbon dioxide fits the criteria as it is composed of only one type of molecule, CO₂, with a consistent composition.
+Conclude that Carbon dioxide is the correct example of a pure substance among the given options.

 Watch next